 Your choice of pieces matter

 This point applies more to the higher grade students than the lower grade students.
-For lower grades, it is also true that there are some pieces that can allow you to score better than others, but if you are not able to learn most of the pieces in the ABRSM selected pieces book and are only able to learn the 4 easiest pieces, then you should forget about progressing to the next grade.
+For lower grades, while it is true that there are some pieces that can allow you to score better than others, if you are not able to learn most of the pieces in the ABRSM selected pieces book and are only able to learn the 3-4 easiest pieces, then you should forget about progressing to the next grade.
 For higher grade students, it is important to choose pieces that are suitable for your ability, strengths, interests and character.
 For example, I had a student who had a nice light, non legato touch and Scarlatti is wonderful for her.
 Another student who is very sensitive does really well on romantic pieces by Brahms and Chopin.
 And another student who had a heavy touch, strong temperament and good technique that is perfect for Beethoven.
 For students who are technically weak, I would usually recommend the easier or slower pieces, and for students who do not have a good memory and/or have a lack of stamina, I would recommend the shortest pieces.
 Of course, it is good to practice pieces that you are not good in to improve your technique and musicality, but to do well in exams you should choose pieces that can highlight your strengths and allow you to deliver with ease (after much practice).

-The problem is, the piece that is suitable for the student may not be inside the ABRSM selected pieces book, and I’ve come across transfer students who would only choose pieces in that book.
+The problem is, the piece that is suitable for the student may not be inside the ABRSM selected pieces book, and I’ve come across transfer students (at grade 8) who would only choose pieces in that book.
 Many students (and even teachers) don’t know that for grade 8, you can purchase the Peter’s edition grade 8 piano anthology (shown below) that is approved by ABRSM and have much more choice of pieces for you to choose from.
-Otherwise, you could just get another book (with your teacher’s help) that would cost less than half a lesson, but will enable you to do much better for the exam because it is more suitable for you.
+Otherwise, you could just get another book (with your teacher’s help) that would cost less than half a lesson, but will enable you to do much better for the exam because it has the piece that is more suitable for you.
 I always tell my grade 8 students not to worry about choosing the pieces not inside the ABRSM book, but to choose freely from all the pieces listed in the syllabus, or choose from the ones that I recommend.
 I usually would only get the relevant book(s) after they have made their choice.

 Practice correctly to reduce ingrained mistakes.
 Do not progress through the piece faster than you are supposed to.

 This is a very common mistake that a lot of students make.
-In order to practice correctly, they need to pay attention to the score to check whether they are playing the correct notes, but a lot of students (especially lower grade) tend to look at their fingers instead of the score, and rely on their memory (of what is taught during lesson) to play the piece.
+In order to practice correctly, they need to pay attention to the score to check whether they are playing the correct notes, but a lot of students (especially at lower grades) tend to look at their fingers instead of the score, and rely on their memory (of what is taught during lesson) to play the piece.
 Unfortunately, as their memory is not perfect, they end up with a lot of errors in their playing.
 And ironically if they had practiced a lot, by the time they had the next lesson, their mistakes would be too ingrained for the teacher to correct.

 Another mistake that students (and sometimes teachers) make is to progress through a piece faster than they are supposed to.
 Although it may be good to work by a deadline in order to push yourself to achieve your goals, sometimes your deadline may not be realistic (for example, learning fantasie impromptu in a week) and in order to push yourself to reach the deadline, you progress through the piece faster than you are supposed to and end up ignoring vital details and mistakes that you’ve made in the earlier parts.
 Teachers are sometimes guilty of this too.
 They end up lowering their expectations (of how polished the piece is supposed to be) in order to meet the parent’s expectations (of when the child should take the exam).